alphagov/govuk_publishing_components/docs/analytics-ga4/trackers/ga4-search-tracker.md

 - the type, URL, section, index section, and index section count fields based on the data attributes outlined above
 - the state (text) of the search field contained within
+- information about the user's interaction with autocomplete (if present), based on attributes set by the `search_with_autocomplete` component